Building Voices Design Competition & Exhibition

 PROJECT DESCRIPTION

-Mentioned in: Hawai‘i Public Radio, Bustler, Competitions.org, Khon2 TV, Big Island Now, Honolulu Magazine, Flux Hawaii, Dezeen and Dwell Magazine.
+The competition and event were shared via Hawai‘i Public Radio, Bustler, Competitions.org, Khon2 TV, Big Island Now, Honolulu Magazine, Flux Hawaii, Dezeen and Dwell Magazine.

 COMPETITION BRIEF

 The competition sought new ideas for buildings, environments, landscapes, community programs, infrastructures, product designs, network concepts, service design offerings, transportation solutions, among others.
-It was free and open to all designers: students and professionals, including architects, landscape architects, urban planners, engineers, service designers, graphic designers, industrial designers, artists, inventors and citizens alike.
+It was free and open to all designers: students and professionals, including architects, landscape architects, urban planners, engineers, service designers, graphic designers, industrial designers, artists, inventors, and citizens alike.

 FIRST PLACE AWARD